Ajn0r/pet-palace-api/README.md

 - Code Institute's Django REST Framework walkthrough project which I have followed for setting up this project, deployment and also for the first apps: profiles, posts, comments, likes and followers.
 The walkthrough has inspired the base of the rest of the apps and their functionality as well.

 - Xavier Ordoquy's [solution on medium.com](https://medium.com/django-rest-framework/limit-related-data-choices-with-django-rest-framework-c54e96f5815e) on how to limit the related data choises with Django REST framework.

+- Code to calculate the age of the pets is inspired by Danny W. Adair's [solution on stackoverflow](https://stackoverflow.com/questions/2217488/age-from-birthdate-in-python)